 The Lessons for most chapters are set up to cover four chapters of a book each week.
 Following the suggested schedule, you will read two chapters each on Mondays and Wednesdays.
 Tuesdays and Thursdays are for discussions, answering questions, and completing activities such as drawings, map work (on the outline map included in the student book), and compositions.
 Fridays can be used as make-up days or for extended activities such as art projects and cooking.
 (A few recipes are included in the student workbook, such as those for sourdough biscuits and hardtack.)

 Most of the lessons consist primarily of comprehension questions, but some questions require deeper levels of thinking.
-The occasional writing assignments definitely take students deeper with a series of questions for students to consider and incorporate into their writing.
+The occasional writing assignments definitely take students deeper with a series of questions to consider and incorporate into their writing.

 Drawing activities are sometimes included within the student workbook, but templates for others that take longer are in the “My Little House Art” section within the “Additional Resources” that make up the last 67 pages of the student workbook.
 Other resources found there are additional reading suggestions, Bible references for some of the Little House books, and vocabulary terms for seven of the books (with words listed by chapter, making it easy to have students write definitions for new words).